Ignition Capital

 Rhodesworks_Stone_Ignition_Capital_9

-The stone is salvaged from old streets and abandoned temple stairs in Southern China; stone that has been recycled and reclaimed from the path of rapid economic expansion.
+The stone was salvaged from old streets and abandoned temple stairs in Southern China.
 In this way, the stone itself is an artifact of both the Chinese monarchy and of the rise and fall of communism in that country.
 It seems appropriate that it now serves as the centerpiece of a modern institution whose investments in China stand in the vanguard of their new economy.